Tess Gallagher: Biography

 Gallagher was born in Port Angeles, Washington to logger and longshoreman Leslie Bond and gardener mother Georgia Bond.
 She studied with poet-intellectual Theodore Roethke in the University of Washington, earning both a bachelor’s and a master’s degree in English.
 She also attended the Iowa Writers' Workshop, where she made films.

 In November 1977 Gallagher met Raymond Carver, a short story writer and poet, at a writers' conference in Dallas, Texas and their relationship very much influenced her literary work, which included helping to edit and publish his writing.
 Beginning in January 1979, Carver and Gallagher lived together in El Paso, Texas, in a borrowed cabin near Port Angeles, Washington, and in Tucson, Arizona.
 In 1980, the two moved to Syracuse, New York, where Gallagher had been appointed the coordinator of the creative writing program at Syracuse University; Carver taught as a professor in the English department.
 They jointly purchased a house in Syracuse, at 832 Maryland Avenue.
 In ensuing years, the house became so popular that the couple had to hang a sign outside that read "Writers At Work" in order to be left alone.

 In 1988, six weeks prior to his death, Carver and Gallagher married in Reno, Nevada.

-Tess Gallagher spends part of her time living in a cottage in County Sligo, Ireland, and has a long-time Irish partner.
+Tess Gallagher spends part of her time living in a cottage in County Sligo, Ireland, and collaborated with her long-time Irish partner, Josie Gray, until his death in 2017.
+Gray was a storyteller and a painter in the northwest of Ireland.
+Gray and Gallagher published two oral story collections called "Barnacle Soup," and "Surrounded by Weasels," the latter of which was published by Cirque Press in 2025.